bluek8s/kubedirector/doc/quickstart.md

 #### CONFIGURING KUBEDIRECTOR

 Before creating any virtual clusters, you should configure KubeDirector to set some defaults.
 This is done by creating a [KubeDirectorConfig object](https://github.com/bluek8s/kubedirector/wiki/App-Definition-Authoring-for-KubeDirector).
-Example KubeDirectorConfig objects are provided in the "deploy/example_config" directory for Google Kubernetes Engine ("cr-config-gke.yaml"), for DigitalOcean Kubernetes ("cr-config-dok.yaml"), for a generic local K8s installation ("cr-config.yaml"), and for OpenShift ("cr-config-openshift.yaml").
-(Note however that OpenShift deployments are not currently officially supported; cf. the [known issues](https://github.com/bluek8s/kubedirector/issues/1)).
-You can use one of these example configs or create one that is tailored to your environment.
+Example KubeDirectorConfig objects are provided in the "deploy/example_config" directory for Google Kubernetes Engine ("cr-config-gke.yaml"), DigitalOcean Kubernetes ("cr-config-dok.yaml"), Amazon Elastic Container Service for Kubernetes ("cr-config-eks.yaml"), a local OpenShift installation ("cr-config-openshift.yaml"), and a generic local K8s installation ("cr-config.yaml").

+Note however that EKS deployments may have issues with persistent storage (cf. [EKS PV issues](https://github.com/bluek8s/kubedirector/issues/132)) and that OpenShift deployments are not recommended for new KubeDirector users/developers for a variety of issues (cf. the [known OpenShift issues](https://github.com/bluek8s/kubedirector/issues/1)).

+You can use one of the example configs or create one that is tailored to your environment.

 For example, typically for a GKE deployment you would execute this command:
 ```bash